vlyon/Plate/README.md

 Templates can also include other templates, with optional content and even define or override templates & filters locally.

-All templates have strict, warnings, utf8 and Perl 5.20 features enabled.
+All templates have strict, warnings and Perl 5.20 features enabled by default.

 ## Example